0%

 What to Do Once You Have Obtained an NRA

-After obtaining your NRA:
+After obtaining your Rental Registration Number :

 • Update Listings: Ensure that the NRA is prominently displayed on all rental platforms and advertisements.